jack-dinsmore/ixpenn/readme.md

 7. *Undo aspect correction* (Optional) If you would like to aspect correct yourself, run 6unasp.sh

+8. *Remove particle background* (Optional) If you want to apply Di Marco's background subtraction algorithm, use 7bkg.src

 If you need to simulate the data set, `sim.sh` helps with that but you need an installation of `gpdsw`.